MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## Quickstart local server
 > Serve an existing project locally

 Follow these steps to setup and run an existing _Docsify_ project locally.
-In this case, we get a local copy of this _Docsify JS Tutorial_ project and serve it.
+In this case, we get a local copy of this _DocsifyJS Tutorial_ project and serve it.